WB2CBA/ADX-POCKET/README.md

 ADX POCKET has two DC powering modes:

-1- USB powered QRPp Transceiver mode with sub 1 watt RF output arounf 700 mW.
+1- USB powered QRPp Transceiver mode with sub 1 watt RF output around 700 mW whole rig powered from USB 5 volts of PC.
+ADX POCKET draws 320 mA average from USB port on TX.

-2- DC 12V external power mode where a DC 10 to 12V power is applied to have up to 5 Watts QRP transceiver.
+2- DC 12V external power mode where a DC 10 to 12V power is applied to get up to 5 Watts QRP RF Power.

 Power management is selected via a slide switch.